Skip to main content

 Step 2: Review available evidence on realistic change

 Targets should be based on evidence about what is achievable in similar contexts over similar timeframes.
-Sources: comparable programme evaluations, sector norms (e.g., typical immunisation rate improvements per year in similar contexts), and expert consultation.
+Sources: comparable program evaluations, sector norms (e.g., typical immunisation rate improvements per year in similar contexts), and expert consultation.
 Aspirational targets that are not grounded in evidence are not useful.

 Step 3: Set targets at the right levels

-Most programmes need targets at multiple levels:
+Most programs need targets at multiple levels:

 • Sub-group targets: disaggregated targets for women, youth, or geographic zones (where equity commitments require it)